matthew-hajec/request_refresh_header/README.md

 ## Usage

 This package relies on the `requests` package's hook feature.
 This feature is used by `requests_refresh_header` to check for and handle any responses with a valid `Refresh` header.
+The hook WILL block while waiting the duration of the Refresh time.

 For further reading, check out the [official requests documentation on event hooks](https://requests.readthedocs.io/en/latest/user/advanced/#event-hooks).